mosesfuraha/linting-project/README.md

 ## ESLint Rules

-Here are some of the key rules configured in this project’s ESLint setup:
+Here are some of the key rules configured in this project's ESLint setup:

 - **`@angular-eslint/directive-selector`**: Enforces consistent naming for Angular directives.
 In this configuration, directives should use `attribute` type selectors, start with the prefix `app`, and use camelCase style.
 This helps maintain readability and avoids naming conflicts across the application.